keithrbennett/keithrbennett.github.io/_drafts/rexe.md

                              -oy  YAML
 -r, --require REQUIRE(S)   Gems and built-in libraries to require, comma separated, or ! to clear

 If there is an .rexerc file in your home directory, it will be run as Ruby code before processing the input.

 If there is a REXE_OPTIONS environment variable, its content will be prepended to the command line so that you can specify options implicitly (e.g. `export REXE_OPTIONS="-r awesome_print,yaml"`)

-(1) For boolean 'noop' option, the following are valid:
--n no, -n yes, -n false, -n true, -n n, -n y, -n +, but not -n -
 ```

 ### Simplifying the Rexe Invocation